ricardocolonia/odoo-18-install-multi-instance/README.md

 Tested and running on ubuntu 24.04 LTS

-Use
+Use odoo-multi-install.sh to setup the server for the first time

-Use add-odoo-instance.sh to add more instances
+Use add-odoo-instance.sh to add more instances, needs to be run with sudo